 - Reassure and support them.

-- Tell them you do not blame them.
+- Tell them it’s not their fault this happened to them.

 - Tell them you will try to keep them safe.